 - Providing follow up support to trained teachers

 CS in Schools is volunteer-based programme.
 Computing professionals volunteer side-by-side school teachers in the classroom, helping the teachers develop coding skills and support their students.

 CS in Schools provides lesson plans, assignments, software, and hardware where required.
 CS in Schools provides training for volunteers and teachers, support for schools and teachers, and runs the evaluation of the programme.

 The programme was successfully tested with ten teachers, fourteen volunteers, and eight schools in 2019.
 The programme aims to work with 100 teachers in 2020.

 CS in Schools has developed twenty hours of coding lessons that can be used in a Year 7 subject.
 In most cases, this subject is delivered in schools at two contact hours per week for approximately ten weeks (although other models have been tested successfully).

 The materials are provided free of charge, and schools and teachers have perpetual access to the materials under a very open creative commons license.

-Volunteers are computing professionals who want to give back by spending time in a high school classroom helping teachers become confident and competent at teaching coding and computational thinking.
+Volunteers are computing professionals who want to give back by spending time in a secondary school classroom helping teachers become confident and competent at teaching coding and computational thinking.
 Volunteering is a substantial time commitment.
 There is a small stipend paid to each volunteer.

 Volunteers spend approximately 20 or 40 hours of teaching time in the classroom (2 hours per week for 10 weeks, usually for 2 terms).
 In addition, they must attend a training programme before helping in a school, and participate in a post-term debrief.